Ijoenk/Ijoenk/README.md

 - 👋 Hi, I’m @Ijoenk
-- 👀 I’m interested in new package
-- 🌱 I’m currently learning ...
+- 👀 I will teach you basic
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Facebook
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 Ijoenk/Ijoenk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.